Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-6/002-Intro-to-Fetch-&-Promises/README.md

+## How does our code work?

+So far up to know we have been working with code that works from top to bottom.
+Whatever is written first is executed: (unless it's a function or something that is hoisted).

 ## Asynchronous programming

 Asynchronous programming is a programming paradigm that allows multiple tasks to run concurrently without blocking each other.
 In asynchronous programming, a program can perform operations without waiting for the completion of a previous operation.
 This is achieved by using non-blocking code, which allows a program to continue executing while waiting for an operation to complete.